 Our online exhibits take you just a bit deeper and explore forgotten aspects of education and rehabilitation.

 Plan Your Visit

 We promise you’ll remember your trip.

-Walking through our museum or watching braille books and Talking Books in production, you’ll gain a new appreciation for how people who are blind do what they do.
+Walking through our museum or watching braille books and Talking Books in production, you’ll gain a new appreciation for how we serve people who are blind or visually impaired.
 Individuals, families, and groups are all welcome.

 Learn about blindness and the capabilities of people who are blind.

-We host a wide range of educational programs for children and adults — history, theater, crafts, and everything in between.
-Or you can schedule a workshop for your school, homeschool, church, or scout group.
+We host a wide range of events and workshops for children and adults — history, theater, crafts, and everything in between.

 The best stories are true stories.